Skip to main content Skip to navigation

 📃 Certificate

-Digital Humanities Certificate for postgraduate research students, early career academics, and staff.
+Digital Arts and Humanities Certificate for postgraduate research students, early career academics, and staff.
 To achieve this award requires participation in at least 6 DAHL Shorts sessions, a Design Thinking session, the completion of a project, and writing a reflective account of how the participant uses technology in research, teaching and student experience.

 🏆 Showcase